 I chose Stirling University because of this degree.
 I had trouble finding a course that would allow me to take business with two languages and give me the opportunity to spend time abroad for each of these as this is the best way to learn them properly and gain great cultural understanding of the people and place.
 But Stirling has it all.
 As part of my degree, I spent a semester in Santiago de Chile, which was one of the best experiences in my life.
 I also lived in Marseille, France for a year as an English Teaching Assistant.
 And because it is a double degree, I spent my Year 5 in Strasbourg, France to get my Master’s.
 The travel and learning opportunities this degree offers are incredible.
 And it goes without saying that Stirling itself, its beautiful campus, strong community feel, interesting classes where you really feel engaged, are all part of this amazing adventure.

-Kristína Auxtová BA (Hons) International Management and Intercultural Studies, graduated in 2013.
+Kristína Auxtová BA (Hons) International Management and Intercultural Studies and Master Grande Ecole, graduated in 2013.

 Studying French at the University of Stirling was a rewarding experience.
 My skills in the language grew through excellent teaching and my ability to form arguments and debate in French is excellent.
 I found the topics studied in culture classes fascinating- especially ethnic minority cultures in France.